18F/Dot-Net-Encasement/README.md

 $ dotnet add package Newtonsoft.Json
 ```

 When promoted in Visual Studio Code, restore dependencies.
-Otherwise, do `dotnet restore` in the integraed terminal.
+Otherwise, do `dotnet restore` in the integrated terminal.

-As we saw in the previous part, the WebAPI framework will automatically render .NET objects as JSON when generating a response, but we'll want to use the [Json.Net package](https://www.newtonsoft.com/json) to work with the response from the Data.gov CKAN API.
+As we saw in the previous part, the WebAPI framework will automatically render .NET objects as JSON when generating a response, but we want to use the [Json.Net package](https://www.newtonsoft.com/json) to manipulate and change the response from the Data.gov CKAN API.
 (We'll also use this package to generate JSON from other types of backend systems in future parts of this tutorial.)

 Add the following to your `RestController.cs` file: